-the larger increases happen after the third quarter of 2010.
+While the post-reform suitability of the control group is an untestable assumption, there are several ways to test the extent to which treatment and control group insurance rate trends were similar in the pre-reform period.
+In Figure 1, we plot unconditional insurance coverage rates for control and treatment groups in order to visually examine the period before and after the ACA enactment.
+This figure shows that while there is generally a similar pattern prior to the ACA passage, the two lines diverge sharply following the law's enactment.
+Relative to the control group, the treatment group insurance rates start to increase from the time of enactment, although the larger increases happen after the third quarter of 2010.
 The insurance rate of the control group on the other hand does not experience dramatic changes, but increases in the fourth quarter of 2011, which could reflect the impact of national labor market improvements.
 We perform a formal statistical test for equality of trends using data from August 2008 to February 2010.
 We estimate a model with indicators for having any health insurance coverage or dependent coverage through a parent as dependent variables.
-This model uses the same control variables as our main model, which we describe below, except that the key variable of interest is an interaction between the linear time trend and the treatment group dummy instead of the usual differences-in-differences variables.
+This model uses the same control variables as our main model, which we describe below, except that the key variable of interest is an interaction between the linear time trend and the treatment group dummy instead of the usual difference-in-difference variables.
 We conclude from our results included in Appendix Table A1 that although the control and treatment groups have very different levels of insurance coverage, there is no statistically detectable difference in their trends prior to the policy change, conditional on control variables included in the model.